scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Code Server is an important part of yaksh.
 The evaluation of any code is done through the code server.
-We have used the Tornado_ web framework to manage the for asynchronous process generation.
+We have used the Tornado_ web framework to manage the asynchronous process generation.
 A ``settings.py`` file is provided which is used to specify various parameters necessary for the code server.

 .. _Tornado: https://www.tornadoweb.org